Comparing Wiener, Szeged and revised Szeged index on cactus graphs: Comparing Wiener and Szeged index on cactus graphs

 Note, blocks consisting of two vertices connected with two edges considered as cycles of length two can be allowed in Theorem~\ref{thm:Sz2W}.
 Clearly, this is not a characterisation of graphs $G$ satisfying $\Sz(G) \leq 2 \, W(G)$, since every complete graph $K_n$ satisfies $\Sz(K_n) = W(K_n)$.
 Unfortunately, it is also not a characterisation of graphs satisfying $\Sz(G) = 2 \, W(G)$.
 Below, we give an example of a graph satisfying the equation that is not a cactus graph.

 \begin{exam} Let $G$ consist of three paths of length two joined at their end points.
-Attach on one side of the end points two edges and on the other side three edges.
+Attach on one side of the end points of the paths two edges by their end points and on the other side three edges.
 See Figure~\ref{fig:CounterExampleSzeged} for an exemplary drawing.
 It can be checked via a computer, or even easily by hand that

 \end{exam}